 The Southern Metropolitan Partnership is committed to improving access and equity in the southern region.
 In 2017 we identified that the following key priority areas needed our attention: housing, transport & connectivity, education, infrastructure, children and families, young people, health and environment.

-From here, with assistance from the community, the Partnership included four priority outcomes in the 2017 advice to government:
+From here, with assistance from the community, the Partnership included four priority outcomes in its 2017 advice to government: